withastro/astro/GOVERNANCE.md

 ### General Voting Rules

-- Members may abstain from a vote.
+- Members may abstain from any vote.
 - Members who do not vote within 3 days will automatically abstain.
 - Stewards may reduce the 3 day automatic abstain for urgent decisions.
 - Stewards reserve the right to veto approval with a publicly disclosed reason.